ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 = Plugin conflicts =

-- **jQuery Updater** moves jQuery to version 2+ wich is incompatible.
+- **Autoptimize** needs to have either (at least) the option "Force JavaScript in <head>" checked or both jQuery and the fancybox script files need to be excluded.
 - **All in One SEO Pack** and **Analytics for WordPress** with outbound link tracking enabled.
 Disable that feature.
 - **Better WP Security** randomly changes version numbers in linked file URLs, breaking the FancyBox stylesheet.
 Disable the option "Display random version number to all non-administrative users" in the Better WP Security settings.
 - By default **Google Analytics for WordPress** converts links like `href="#anyID"` to `href="http://yoursite.url/page/#anyID"`, disabling inline content shown in FancyBox.
+- **jQuery Updater** moves jQuery to version 2+ wich is incompatible.
+- Both the **uBillBoard** and **Camera slideshow** have their own easing script hard-coded which conflicts with the one in Easy FancyBox.
+The only way around the conflict is to set both the Easing In and Easing Out options on your Settings > Media page to **Swing**.
 - **Wordpress Firewall 2** blocks access to image files needed for porper display of the FancyBox overlay in older IE and other non-css3 browsers.
 - **WordPress Amazon Associate**: A script provided by Amazon and the FancyBox script are incompatible.
 Disabling _Product Preview_ in the **WP - Amazon > Settings** page should work around the issue.
 - **WP Slimstat** plugin interferes with the Easy FancyBox script for YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - When using **WP-Minify**, the javascript files like `fancybox/jquery.fancybox-X.X.X.pack.js` and others need to be excluded from minification.
 - When using **W3 Total Cache**, minification needs to be switched off.
 You can try to run **WP-Minify** alongside W3TC to be able to exclude fancybox files (as suggested above) ans still have page speed benefit from minification.
-- Both the **uBillBoard** and **Camera slideshow** have their own easing script hard-coded which conflicts with the one in Easy FancyBox.
-The only way around the conflict is to set both the Easing In and Easing Out options on your Settings > Media page to **Swing**.
-- **WP Supersized** uses the Animate Enhanced jQuery extension which causes a conflict with the Easing extension used by FancyBox resulting in a 0px sized lightbox frame.
-Plus some kind of positioning issue with auto-centering.
-Sridhar Katakam wrote about a work-around on http://websitesetuppro.com/getting-easy-fancybox-to-work-properly-when-wp-supersized-is-active/.
+- **WP Supersized** uses the Animate Enhanced jQuery extension which causes a conflict with the Easing extension used by FancyBox resulting in a 0px sized lightbox frame and/or some kind of positioning issue with auto-centering.

 = Theme conflicts =

 - **Twenty Eleven** uses a very high stacking order (z-index: 9999) for the top image and menu div, resulting in FancyBox content being partially hidden under the page header.
-Work-around: Use the plugin [Custom CSS](http://wordpress.org/plugins/safecss/) or [Jetpack](http://wordpress.org/plugins/jetpack/) and add on the new Appearance > Edit CSS admin page the rule:
+Work-around: Use the plugin [Custom CSS](http://wordpress.org/plugins/safecss/) or [Jetpack](http://wordpress.org/plugins/jetpack/) and add on the new Appearance > Edit CSS admin page the rule `#branding { z-index:999; }`
-`
-#branding {
-z-index:999;
-}
-`
 - Older versions of **Elegant Themes** have FancyBox integrated in a hard-coded way, making them incompatible with Easy FancyBox.
 In the latest versions of these themes, there is an option to disable the included FancyBox.
 Use this option to make your theme compatible with Easy FancyBox :)
 - The **Mystique** theme has two option called "Lightbox" and "Optimize website for faster loading" that will break Easy FancyBox.
 Disable both in Mystique's options > Advanced.
 - **Imbalance** and other themes that uses the Photo Galleria jQuery extension: turn of the JSGallery option.